erwald/blog/posts/interview-with-lucia-coulter-lead-exposure-effective-altruism-progress-in-malawi.md

 LUCIA: This would reduce our cost-effectiveness so it's important to us to keep the momentum going.
 One way we plan to do this is by running regular follow-up studies where we sample the paints on the market and measure the lead content.
 We can use this up-to-date information to encourage enforcement and compliance.
 However, the main cost to manufacturers is in the initial reformulation, so once they switch there is unlikely to be a major incentive to start adding lead again.

-ERICH: From what I understand, you have communicated test results on paint lead levels mainly to the paint industry and to government officials and regulatory agencies.
-Do you think there is any potential value in bringing it to the local public, too, for instance via media? or does that risk damaging relations with local industry and government?
+ERICH: From what I understand, you've communicated test results on paint lead levels mainly to the paint industry and to government officials and regulatory agencies.
+Do you think there is any potential value in bringing it to the local public, too, for instance via media?
+Or does that risk damaging relations with local industry and government?

 LUCIA: We think this could be a useful approach because it would increase pressure on the manufacturers to reformulate and on the government to take the problem seriously.
 But at the moment it is being taken seriously and we're seeing good progress working with MBS and the industry.
 So our current view is that it's not worth the risk of damaging our relationships.

 ERICH: David Bernard and Jason Schukraft [discuss](https://forum.effectivealtruism.org/posts/naTwu3xD3WFWu5fbp/global-lead-exposure-report#Counterfactual_Impact), as one area of uncertainty here, that there already seems to be "global momentum toward restrictions on the amount of lead that can be included in residential paint".
-Does that seem true to you? and if so, what does that mean for LEEP?
+Does that seem true to you?

 LUCIA: It is true that there is a global trend towards lead paint regulation, but this does seem to be due to active efforts to promote the change.
 In our cost-effectiveness analysis we assume that lead paint regulation would be implemented even without our input, but we would expect this to happen some time in the future (perhaps around eight years in Malawi).
 So our impact is a result of bringing the change forward in time.
 In the case of Malawi it would probably have taken someone else to carry out a paint study and bring the data to the attention of the government to cause any change.
 There hasn't been any other activity in this area so we don't think this would have happened in the near future without our input.
 Similarly, in Zimbabwe before our involvement there was no research into the problem of lead in paint and to our knowledge no efforts to advocate for regulation.